AntonyWujiang/codisX/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/CodisLabs/codis?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Build Status](https://travis-ci.org/CodisLabs/codis.svg)](https://travis-ci.org/CodisLabs/codis)

 Codis is a proxy based high performance Redis cluster solution written in Go.
-It is production-ready and widely used at [wandoujia.com](http://wandoujia.com) and many companies.
+It is widely used in many companies.
 You can see [Codis Releases](https://github.com/CodisLabs/codis/releases) for latest and most stable realeases.
 CodisX is based on the latest version of codis 3.2.

 As is known, in production scenarios, we basically use cache in two ways: